munhitsu/CRAttributes/README.md

 ## research
 Merging:
-- Weihai Yu Linked List with cursor approach from "A String-Wise CRDT for Group Editing" [2012]
+- Weihai Yu Linked List with cursor approach from "A String-Wise CRDT for Group Editing" [2012] and "Supporting String-Wise Operations and Selective Undo for Peer-to-Peer Group Editing" 2014
-- RGA Tree Split (w/o tree) from "High Responsiveness for Group Editing CRDTs" [2016]
+- RGA Tree Split (w/o tree) from - Marc Shapiro at other - "High Responsiveness for Group Editing CRDTs" [2016]
 - "CloudKit - Structured Storage for Mobile Applications" [2018]

+## warning
+This code is not produciton ready.
+Data structures and api may change as we are polishing the solution.

 ### future roadmap
 - split string from "A String-Wise CRDT for Group Editing" [2012]